 390 Classical Social Theory.
-Fall (4), Spring (4).

 Analysis of the basic assumptions, concepts, and modes of thinking of Marx, Weber, Durkheim, and the other founders of social science.

-Prereguisites: SOAN 100, SOAN 102 or SOAN 104; and two SOAN courses at the 200 level or above; or by permission.
-Offered in alternate years.
+Prerequisites: SOAN 100, or SOAN 102, or SOAN 104; and two SOAN courses at the 200 level or above; or by permission.

 391 Contemporary Social Theory.
-Fall (4), Spring (4).

-Examination of important twentieth-century developments in social theory, including critical, neo-Marxist, Foucauldian, symbolic interactionist, ethno-methodological, queer, and black feminist theories.
-Prerequisites: SOAN 100, SOAN 102, or SOAN 104; and two SOAN courses at the 200 level or above; or by permission.
-Offered in alternate years.
+Examination of important twentieth-century developments in social neo-Marxist, Foucauldian, including critical, interactionist, ethnomethodological, queer, and black feminist theories.
+Prerequisites: SOAN 100, or SOAN 102, or SOAN 104; and two SOAN courses at the 200 level or above; or by permission.